Two years ago I got the call that my mother had a stroke. She passed away on this very date a few days later.

-I do know this earthly experience is temporary and I understand that this body of mine is just a vessell for my soul to inhabit while I go through hard things and become stronger in this earlthy experience.
+I do know this earthly experience is temporary and I understand that this body of mine is just a vessel for my soul to inhabit while I go through hard things and become stronger in this earthly experience.
 I am learning daily.
 It’s hard to keep focused on my soul’s mission but I know that my Mother was able to live guided by her soul through her dedication to her church.
 It was her way of staying focused on her spiritual growth.
 She did it.
 Her time came because she accomplished what her soul’s mission was on earth.

 My beliefs are simple, broad and follow no religious teachings particularly but I have peace knowing that there is a place for all religions.
 So many messages are the same.
-We don’t all connect with one way somethiing is said.
+We don’t all connect with one way something is said.
 I find that the same messages are taught in religion, new age therapies, meditation, self help books, The Bible and even certain people are gifted with knowledge and abilities to help us.

 I don’t judge or discount any way one finds their truth.
 I am still searching daily for my own way to live mine but I am thankful for the peace of mind I have gained in this journey, even though it took losing my Mother to get here.